tmccary9207/code_advents/2015/day7/README.md

 ## CLOJURE

 With the solution style of Elixr/Rust the implementation in Clojure was relatively straight forward.
 I dare say it reads easy and runs pretty good unless performance golfing is your thing.

+## AWK

+This was a tad tricky at first because it turns into a multidimensional array for the data.
+Multidimensional iterating was a bit of a new thought for me on this problem but nothing impossible.
+The idea of clearing an array that'll be used again was something I hadn't encountered in AWK before.
+The best part was just doing straight bitwise operations and not having to worry about them turning negative.